goutamborthakur555/Warehouse-Pallet-Railing-Analysis/README.md

 **Challenges:** Collection of training dataset, annotation, latency and size of the model.

-**1. Warehouse Rail Analysis using YOLOv5 with PyTorch:
-For first time custom training of the model, follow the below steps.**
+**1. Warehouse Rail Analysis using YOLOv5 with PyTorch: (For first time custom training of the model, follow the below steps)**

 (a) Installing the dependencies and cloning yolov5 repository (Note: Choose GPU in Runtime in Google Colab.
 Steps: Runtime --> Change Runtime Type --> Hardware accelerator --> GPU --> Save)